StoneAgeFactorio/StoneAgeFactorio/README.md

 This Factorio mod introduces a new "Stone Age" stage before the burner / electricity stage.
 It doesn't lock any technology, and there is no additional research.
 It's just that you start the game without any materials, and you need specific tools to mine resources.
 So the only way to get that sweet, sweet iron axe and progress to the "iron age", is to make increasingly complex tools that let you mine more and more materials.
 This provides a good fifteen minutes of extra content before you progress to burner miners.

 ## Tips
-* Stone Age is centered around tool use.
+* Stone Age Factorio is centered around tool use.
 Which tool you currently have equiped determines what resources you can mine, and what those resources yield.
 * Your goal is building an iron axe: that will let you mine every ore, rocks, etc..
+* Some of the game mechanics are somewhat different from how Factorio usually works.
+Keep an eye on item descriptions.
+* You can't use items in your equipment slot as ingredients.
+Take them out temporarily to craft.
 * Once you clear the Stone Age, keep a backup iron axe in a chest in case your current axe wears out and you don't have the materials to make another one.
 * Stone Age technology breaks easily: always make more than one so you don't have to start from scratch if something wears out.
-* There are sand and clay patches around your spawning point that you'll need.
-Having trouble finding them?
-A deconstruction planner might help, provided you have a tool equiped that will let you mine sand / clay.
 * Many of the items you make out of wood can be burned as fuel once you're done with them.

 ## Why?